-- RG 146.64 Some advisers have received exemptions from units or subjects listed on the ASIC Training Register by passing another course or subject, or on the basis of their experience.
-We will recognise these exemptions provided they are only 50% or less of the subjects or units of the course undertaken to meet the training standards. - Course providers should follow the National Principles and Operational RG 146.65 Guidelines for Recognition of Prior Learning when recognising an adviser's previous learning or experience.
-These principles and guidelines have been endorsed nationally and can be accessed from the Australian Qualifications Framework website at www.aqf.edu.au/rpl.htm. - Advisers wanting to obtain exemptions for more than 50% of subjects or RG 146.66 units from a course listed on the ASIC Training Register may instead choose to have their knowledge and skills individually assessed: see RG 146.71-RG 146.73.
+RG 146.68 Some advisers have received exemptions from units or subjects listed on the ASIC Training Register by passing another course or subject, or on the basis of their experience.
+We will recognise these exemptions provided they are only 50% or less of the subjects or units of the course undertaken to meet the training standards.

+RG 146.69 Course providers should follow the National principles and operational guidelines for recognition of prior learning when recognising an adviser's previous learning or experience.
+These principles and guidelines have been endorsed nationally and can be accessed from the Australian Qualifications Framework website at www.aqf.edu.au.
+RG 146.70 Advisers wanting to obtain exemptions for more than 50% of subjects or units from a course listed on the ASIC Training Register may instead choose to have their knowledge and skills individually assessed: see RG 146.75- RG 146.77.